France announces tighter Covid restrictions amid Omicron surge

 The government is also shortening the length of time between booster shots from four months after the last vaccination to three months.

-But Mr Castex stopped short of introducing a full lockdown or New Year's Eve curfew.
+But Mr Castex did not introduce a full lockdown or New Year's Eve curfew.
 Schools will also reopen as planned on 3 January.

 According to the country's coronavirus dashboard, France currently has an average of more than 70,000 new daily infections.